solprog1/sol_task/README.md

 $ cargo build

 ```
-**Note**: The 2 main files that covers the implimatation of the task are
+**Note**: The 2 main files that covers the implimentation of the task are
 ```
 $ Token/cli/src/main.rs
 $ Token/program/src/processor.rs